 Tips for storing your preserved foods

 Don’t just stash your food and forget about it.
-You’ve done half the job, but finish it by protecting it, making it accessible and learning to incorporate it into your daily life.
+You’ve done all the work up till now: you’ve grown it, nurtured it, harvested it, preserved it, – now you need to finish the job by keeping it safe, making it accessible and incorporating it into your daily life.
+EAT IT!

 I cannot overstate the importance of STORING WHAT YOU EAT and EATING WHAT YOUR STORE.